 As the German army advances through northern France during the early days of World War II, it cuts off British troops from their French allies, forcing an enormous evacuation of soldiers across the North Sea from the town of Dunkirk to England.

 The Allied armies, trapped by the sea, were quickly being encircled on all sides by the Germans.
 By May 19, 1940, British commanders were already considering the withdrawal of the entire British Expeditionary Force (BEF) by sea.

-On May 26, the British finally initiated Operation Dynamo--the evacuation of Allied forces from Dunkirk.
-The next day, the Allies learned that King Leopold III of Belgium was surrendering, and the Germans resumed the land attack on Dunkirk.
-By then, the British had fortified their defenses, but the Germans would not be held for long, and the evacuation was escalated.
-As there were not enough ships to transport the huge masses of men stranded at Dunkirk, the British Admiralty called on all British citizens in possession of sea-worthy vessels to lend their ships to the effort.
-Fishing boats, pleasure yachts, lifeboats, and other civilian ships raced to Dunkirk, braving mines, bombs, and torpedoes.
+On May 26, the British began to implement Operation Dynamo—the evacuation of Allied forces from Dunkirk.
+As there were not enough ships to transport the huge masses of men stranded near the beaches, the British Admiralty called on all British citizens in possession of any seaworthy vessels to lend their ships to the effort.

 READ MORE: These Photos Depict the "Miracle of Dunkirk"

 Hundreds of fishing boats, pleasure yachts, lifeboats, ferries and other civilian ships of every size and type raced to Dunkirk, braving mines, bombs, torpedoes and the ruthless airborne attacks of the German Luftwaffe.